fbpx

 Air travel and other forms of transportation comprise the largest portion of tourism’s carbon footprint.
 Did you know that taking just one flight can produce more emissions than some people produce in an entire year?
 Take for instance a round-trip flight from Chicago to London which produces roughly 2.2 metric tons of CO2 per passenger.
 That’s double the amount of emissions that the average person in Guatemala generates over an entire year.

 While some believe the answer is to never fly, we realize that tourism is a key driver of economic growth in many destinations that can only be reached by plane.
-Eliminating air travel would be devastating for all of the people that depend on tourism for their livelihoods.
+Eliminating air travel would be devastating for the people who depend on tourism for their livelihoods.
 Thus, we don’t advocate giving up flying altogether; however, it is best to contain air travel to only those destinations that are farther away.

 When vacationing closer-to-home, there are many opportunities to replace air travel with more sustainable modes of transportation.
 As a general rule, charter buses and trains tend to be the most climate-friendly options.
 What about driving?
 One of the big factors to consider here is the number of passengers that will be in your vehicle.
 If you’re traveling solo, then driving a car may actually have a higher carbon footprint than flying on a plane.
-But if you’re traveling with the whole family then a good old fashioned road trip is likely the better choice.
+But if you’re traveling with the whole family, then a good old-fashioned road trip is likely the better choice.

 The graph below compares the amount of emissions produced by an individual passenger on a 200 mile trip based on their mode of transportation.
 For reference, 200 miles is approximately the distance of a flight between New York City and Washington D.C.